-Google reportedly concerned with Samsung's growing success in AndroidAlex Wagner - Deputy Managing Editor, News Desk
+Google reportedly concerned with Samsung's growing success in AndroidAlex Wagner - Editorial Director of News and Content

 Just like the smartphone platform race is currently being dominated by Android and iOS, the battle between device manufacturers also has two entities that are faring far better than their contemporaries.
 Apple is doing well thanks to the success of iOS and the fact that it's the only company that makes such products, and on the Android side of things, recent market share reports have shown that Samsung has a healthy lead on all other firms.
 According to a new report from the Wall Street Journal, that lead is making Google a tad uneasy.